YunoHost-Apps/flohmarkt_ynh/doc/POST_INSTALL.md

-## finishing setup
+## Finishing setup

-To finish your flohmarkt setup you'll need to open its setup URL.
+To finish your Flohmarkt setup you'll need to open its setup URL.

 You can find the setup URL in the logfile __FLOHMARKT_LOGFILE__ if you look for entries like this: